Types of truck accidents

 • Current and future medical expenses.
 You can receive compensation for future medical costs for a severe injury, including hospitalization, surgery, home care, and rehabilitation.

 • Loss of earnings, including lost future income for a severe injury.
-Some severely injured truck crash victims may be unable to work so that they can receive money for lost earning capacity.
+Some severely injured truck crash victims may be unable to work so they can receive money for lost earning capacity.

 • Pain and suffering: Truck accident injuries can be severe and painful, so pain and suffering compensation can be necessary.